Aynyuh/EdgeZipServer/README.md

 # EdgeZipServer

 ## What's this
-PoC of my way of storing and organizing a html documentation in zip archive and displaying it in your application by using the wrapper `TEdgeZipServer` over the control/class `TEdgeBrowser`.
+PoC of my way of storing and organizing a static html files in zip archive and displaying it in your application by using the special wrapper `TEdgeZipServer` over the control/class `TEdgeBrowser`.

 ## How it works
 Library handles `TCustomEdgeBrowser.OnWebResourceRequested` request and loads files from ZIP archive you specified.

 ## How to use
-* Make sure your dev environment is ready to use Chromium-based Edge WebView2 browser.
+* (optional) Make sure your dev environment is ready to use Chromium-based Edge WebView2 browser.
 Use Embarcadero guide [Using TEdgeBrowser Component and Changes to the TWebBrowser Component](https://docwiki.embarcadero.com/RADStudio/Alexandria/en/Using_TEdgeBrowser_Component_and_Changes_to_the_TWebBrowser_Component) as a start point.
 * Link [UEdgeBrowserZipServer.pas](Library/UEdgeBrowserZipServer.pas) file in your project and assign class `TEdgeZipServer` to any `TEdgeBrowser` control.
+* Copy file [](Vendor/WebView2Loader.dll) to your exe output folder.

 ## Demos
 Check out [Demos](Demos/) folder for examples of usage.

 ### Basic Demo
-Loading file from zip archive.
+Loading file from zip archive basic example.

 ### Advanced Demo
 More advanced example of using `TEdgeZipServer` class.